omrijsharon/RL_modules/README.md

 loss = loss_func(log_pi, Q)
 ```

--_IMPORTANT_: This function causes the gradients to **accent**, as they should.
-So use the function as is.
+-_IMPORTANT_: This function causes the gradients to **accent** (as they should) when using any optimizer for gradient descent.
+So use the function 'as is'.

 ## Action module